 Florence Nakayiwa is the Director of the Planning and Development Department at Makerere University in Kampala, Uganda.
 As Director of Planning, she is charged with the responsibility of preparing corporate plans; setting budget priorities and assessing the budget proposals for their coherence with strategic goals of the university; and ensuring information flow is synthesised for effective decision-making.
 Florence was a coordinator of the Innovations at Makerere Committee, a capacity-building programme for decentralisation that aims to link research and teaching to community development.
 She was a Fellow of the University Leadership Programme at the University of Oldenburg, Germany and was a fellow to the International Visitors Leadership Programme organised by the United States Department of State.

-François van Schalkwyk is an independent researcher and consultant in the fields of publishing and of higher education studies.
+François van Schalkwyk is an independent researcher and consultant in the fields of higher education studies, open data and scholarly communication.
 He holds an MPhil in Publishing Studies from Stirling University (UK) and an MEd from the University of the Western Cape (South Africa).
-He is currently involved in three research projects: (1) the IDRC-funded Scholarly Communication in Africa Project (SCAP) which is investigating the relationship between levels of collaboration and improved visibility of academics online; and (2) CHET's HERANA sub-project on the contribution of university engagement projects in African universities to economic development; (3) the Exploring the Emerging Impacts of Open Data in Developing Countries project in which he is investigating the relationship between open data and higher education governance.
-In addition to his academic interests, he is the managing director of COMPRESS.dsl, a publishing company based in Cape Town, South Africa.
+François is currently is currently registered as a PhD candidate in the DST-NRF Centre of Excellence in Scientometrics and Science, Technology and Innovation Policy at Stellenbosch University.
+In addition to his academic interests, he is the managing director of COMPRESS.dsl, a publishing company based in Cape Town, South Africa, and a Trustee of the open access book publisher African Minds.

 Prof. George de Lange is the Director of the Centre for Academic Engagement and Collaboration at the Nelson Mandela Metropolitan University in Port Elizabeth, South Africa.
 He is a Board Member of the South African Higher Education Directors Forum and has previously served two terms as President of the South African Society for Cooperative Education.
 His areas of expertise include university-industry engagement, partnership development; work integrated learning; and quality assurance and risk management of aspects and processes related to non-formal and customized short learning programmes in South African Universities.
 He has published in the fields of university engagement and work integrated learning.